marijnh/Eloquent-JavaScript/14_dom.md

 {{index "right-aligning", "text-align (CSS)"}}

-Once you have this working, right-align cells that containing number values by setting their `style.textAlign` property to `"right"`.
+Once you have this working, right-align cells that contain number values by setting their `style.textAlign` property to `"right"`.

 {{if interactive